transformerlab/transformerlab-docs/docs/install/install-on-windows.md

 # Install on Windows

+For Windows users, you should be able to download our application from our downloads page and have it work out of the box.
+But if you haven't installed WSL2 or CUDA drivers before, the following instructions will help you set up your computer to ensure everything works.

 ## Step 1 - Install WSL2 and CUDA

 CUDA is the toolkit that allows you to connect to NVIDIA GPUs.
 If you do not have a GPU, Transformer Lab can do basic tasks, but a GPU is needed to unlock advanced LLM work.

 To run Transformer Lab, you also need to install WSL2.
-WSL2 is a full Linux kernel integration in Windows that enables running Linux distributions natively.
+WSL2 is a full Linux kernel integration in Windows that enables running Linux distributions natively -- this is where our Transformer Lab's Python Machine Learning workspace will run.

 Instructions for installing both WSL2 and CUDA are in the following document: